Del Taco: Products

 On April 25, 2019, Del Taco introduced plant-based Beyond Tacos nationwide in partnership with Beyond Meat.
 Since this introduction, Del Taco has created multiple other vegetarian and vegan menu items using Beyond Meat's plant-based crumbles including the Beyond Avocado Taco, the Epic Beyond Cali Burrito, and the Beyond 8 Layer Burrito.
+The Beyond food items were removed in 2023.

-On January 29, 2020, Del Taco launched a new dollar menu, with items costing a dollar or less before tax.
-On January 2, 2025, Del Taco expanded this menu by adding two new burritos: the Bean, Rice & Cheese Burrito and the Chipotle Chicken Burrito, each priced under $3.
+On January 29, 2020, Del Taco launched a new Value menu, with items costing a dollar or less before tax.

 Marketing

 The first mascot of Del Taco was a character of the same name used from 1999 through 2000.
 Del Taco was sued by Zorro Productions, Inc., and Tristar Pictures, Inc., who claimed that the "Del Taco" character – masked and costumed in black – infringed on their rights to the trademark Zorro figure.
 Del Taco settled the suit in January 2000, agreeing to make changes to the Del Taco character, and soon discontinued the ad campaign.

 From 2000 through early 2006, Del Taco used Gregg Binkley to play "Dan" in commercials.
 A clumsy spokesman, Dan was known for antics during commercials.
 Dan destroyed cars, broke hockey-rink glass, and held a sales event at a nude beach, while promoting a specific item for Del Taco.

 From August 2007 through July 2008, Del Taco featured "The Beast" in their commercials.
 "The Beast", a personification of hunger, typically stood next to a customer and persuaded him to order a particular item (or items) so that they could "Feed the Beast" (Del Taco's slogan).
 "The Beast" made his debut in August 2007 promoting Del Taco's improved Chicken Soft Taco.
 He also endorsed the Crispy Fish Taco in February 2008, the improved Chicken Quesadilla in April 2008, and Del's Deal in June 2008.